bencvt/LibShapeDraw/README-contributing.md

 2. Install [Eclipse](http://www.eclipse.org/) and a
     [Maven integration plugin](http://wiki.eclipse.org/M2E).
 3. Import the Maven project to your workspace.

+### Dev jar (`LibShapeDraw-VERSION-deobf.jar`)

+This process isn't Mavenized yet.
+Manual process:

+1. Make a temporary backup copy of `lib/minecraft.jar` and of `src/main/java/mod_LibShapeDraw.java`.
+2. Install MCP and decompile a `minecraft.jar` with ModLoader patched in.
+    Or install MCP with the Forge sources.
+Either works.
+3. Open up a terminal window and change to the `bin/` subdirectory under the MCP directory.
+4. Type `jar cfv (repo-dir)/LibShapeDraw/lib/minecraft.jar .` (including the
+    dot at the end, and substituting `(repo-dir)` as appropriate.)
+5. You should see a bunch of `.class` file names scroll past.
+Verify that `lib/minecraft.jar` was overwritten.
+6. Overwrite `src/main/java/mod_LibShapeDraw.java` with
+    `src/deobf/java/net/minecraft/src/mod_LibShapeDraw.java`.
+7. Temporarily disable the test suite by renaming/deleting `src/test`.
+8. Run Maven.
+9. Rename the output jar in `target/` so it ends with `-deobf`.
+10. Restore `lib/minecraft.jar`, `src/main/java/mod_LibShapeDraw.java`, and
+    `src/test`.

+### Demos jar (`LibShapeDraw-VERSION-demos.jar`)

+This process isn't defined yet... pending creation of `src/demos`.

 ## Tips and tricks